-- For a student to absent themselves from any lessons or normal school routine on a day that an assessment task is scheduled or a hand-in task is due. - For a student to absent themselves from any lessons within one day prior to a scheduled assessment task without a doctor's certificate. - Arriving late to school on the day of a scheduled assessment task or hand-in task.
+- For a student to be absent from any lessons or normal school routine, or to be late on the day of OR on the school day before an in-class assessment task is scheduled. - For a student to be absent from any lessons or normal school routine, or to be late the school day before the submission of a hand-in task is scheduled.

 If it is deemed that a student has gained an unfair advantage, a zero mark may be awarded.
+Lateness should be considered at the discretion of the relevant Head Teacher, but student should generally not be more than half an hour late to their first timetabled lesson, including roll call.
 Should the student wish to appeal this decision, they must submit this in writing to the Head Teacher Stage 6 within two school days of the decision being taken (see Procedures for an Assessment Appeal Application, p.24 and Assessment Task Appeal Application Form).